pierzen/osm-contributor-stats/README.md

 # Osm Contributor Statistics

+Version 02.1 August 18 2014

 ## How to use this Python class to produce contributor statistics

 The ***Script-to-Extract-Objects-and-Calculate-Statistics-from-OsmContributorStats-Module.py*** Python script is an example of instructions to extract objects and calculate statistics using the OsmContributorStats Class Module.

+CSV Output files show the statistics
+[Prefix] of files contains the prefix provided by the user + the date range ex. ebola-2014-08-18-2014-08-18 )
+1. Users statistics : [prefix].csv
+2. Teams statistics : [prefix]-team.csv
+3. Changesets statistics : [prefix]-changeset.csv

+File format 1 and two are obsolete and might be deleted in other versions of the script.
+File format 3 (by CSV) can be analysed in a spreadsheet and produce statistics with the various variables such as day, user, team.
+Statistics by date show the progression of an activity.
+Statistics by user let's see how many contributors up to date.

 ## Instructions